 Business impacts for Swedbank

-Swedbank will be affected by the EU Sustainable Finance Regulations in several areas, as the bank provides services within both asset management and insurance, corporate and retail investment advice as well as Swedbank’s own green bond issuance.
+Swedbank will be affected by the EU Sustainable Finance Regulations in several areas, as Swedbank provides services in the asset management and insurance area as well as in corporate and retail lending.

 For Swedbank to be compliant with the EU legislation package several activities are to be implemented.
 Examples of such activities are improved sustainability-related information on investment products, risk management practices within asset management and adjusted investment management processes and specific training for employees in order to increase their awareness of sustainable finance to ensure high quality sustainability advice to our customers.